Control of Separable Subsystems with Application to Prostheses: AMPUTEE-PROSTHESIS APPLICATION

 \vp

-\newsec{Main Result.} Feedback linearization can be performed on the prosthesis subsystem with limited information of the human system and yield the same control law as when a controller is constructed for the prosthesis with full knowledge of the human dynamics and states.
+\newsec{Prosthesis Result.} Feedback linearization can be performed on the prosthesis subsystem with limited information of the human system and yield the \textit{same} control law as when a controller is constructed for the prosthesis with full knowledge of the human dynamics and states, yielding full system stability.
 Although the domains are fully-actuated, zero dynamics exist due to the relative degree 1 output.
 Since we constructed the outputs to satisfy PHZD conditions, the zero dynamics are stable.
 Hence, the theorems presented in this paper still apply.